tobega/tailspin-v0/TailspinReference.md

 a product of alphabetic symbols, each with an optional positive integer power.
 The symbols of a product should be separated with a space, e.g. `3"N m/s2"`.

-Arithmetic between a measure and untyped numbers will result in a measure of the same unit.

 There is a special unit, `"1"`, to define a scalar number.
-Scalars can be multiplied with other units, leaving the other unit unchanged on the result.
+Scalars or untyped numbers can be multiplied with other units, leaving the other unit unchanged on the result.

 * Comparing measures with a measure of the same unit works.
-* Comparing scalars and untyped numbers works.
-Note that the resulting type will be what is in the matcher, e.g. `<0..> // Here the value is untyped` and `<0"1"..> // Here the value is scalar`
 * Comparing a measure to a measure of different unit, or to an untyped number, is an error.
 If you need to do this, first type match on the unit, e.g. `<"m" ?($ <=3"m">)>`.

-When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`
+When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`, otherwise the program ends with an error.
+NOTE: currently no automatic inference of units is done, except for adding same units.

 The message `::raw` can be used on a measure to get the magnitude without the unit.